 In addition to these two there is one another Bitcoin address format called Bech32 type.
 It is a SegWit address format and is also known as “bc1 addresses” as this address type starts with bc1.

-Note: Few online services and wallet software don’t support the bc1 address format yet.
-Currently P2PKH and P2SH address formats are most commonly used.
+Note: Most online services and wallet software have adopted the bc1 address format.
+The old P2PKH and P2SH address formats are not so commonly used.
 Also do not confuse the above address formats with other altcoins like for example BCH (Bitcoin Cash).
 All the above three address formats are just different versions of Bitcoin address.
 You can use any address format to send and receive Bitcoin.

 Okay, Now that you have understood a little about Bitcoin and its importance let’s see how and where to get a Bitcoin address.